 What to Do if You Miss a Job Interview Call

-So, you’ve properly prepared for your phone interview, and your contact doesn’t call (or pick up if you were supposed to call them) — now what?
-It’s a frustrating situation, but, unfortunately, not an uncommon one.
+So, you’ve properly prepared for your phone interview, and your contact doesn’t call — now what?
+It’s a frustrating situation, but not an uncommon one.
 It can happen even when the hiring manager is very interested in interviewing you and everyone’s intentions are good.

 What to Do If Your Phone Interviewer Doesn't Call